Welcome to One D&D

 How this Works

-All of our playtest tables for the next few months will be running adventures from the Journeys Through the Radiant Citadel anthology book, and we’ll switch up which adventures we run from month to month.
+All of our playtest tables in October will be running adventures from season 6 of D&D Adventurer’s League; we’ll continue to switch up which adventures we run from month to month.

 You’ll be able to use any of the One D&D Unearthed Arcana playtest documents that are available from our friends at D&D Beyond at the time the game is running.
 Documents from previous months that are still available on the website are allowed but note that you’ll only be giving feedback on the newest playtest document each month.
 Also, any documents that have been removed/retired/replaced will not be available for play at our tables.